-A. The Investment Company
+The Investment Company

-DWS Invest II is an investment company with variable capital incorporated under the laws of Luxembourg on the basis of the Law on Undertakings for Collective Investment and the Law on Trading Companies of August 10, 1915, as a société d'investissement à capital variable ("SICAV"), hereinafter referred to as the "Investment Company".
+DB Advisors SICAV is an investment company with variable capital incorporated under the laws of Luxembourg on the basis of the Law of 2010 and the Law on Trading Companies of August 10, 1915, as a société d'investissement à capital variable ("SICAV").
 The Investment Company was established on the initiative of DWS Investment S.A., a management company under Luxembourg law, which, among other functions, acts as the main distributor for the Investment Company.
-The articles of incorporation of the Investment Company were changed effective August 25, 2014.

-The Investment Company is subject to Part I of the Law 2010 and is conform to the provisions of the UCITS Directive.
-The Investment Company was incorporated on June15, 2012 for an unlimited period of time.
-The articles of incorporation were filed with the Luxembourg Register of Commerce and Companies under the number B169544 and can be inspected there.
-Its registered office is based in Luxembourg-City.
+The Investment Company is organized under Part I of the Law of 2010 and complies with the provisions of the UCITS Directive.

+The articles of incorporation were filed with the Luxembourg Register of Commerce and Companies under the number B 145.884 and can be inspected there.
+Upon request, copies can be obtained for a fee.
+The Investment Company's registered office is in Luxembourg-City.

 The capital of the Investment Company is the sum of the total net asset values of the individual sub-funds.
-Changes in capital are not governed by the general rules of commercial law on publication and registration in the Register of Commerce in regard to increasing and reducing share capital.
+Changes in capital are not governed by the general rules of commercial law on publication and registration in the Register of Commerce and Companies in regard to increasing and reducing share capital.

 The minimum capital of the Investment Company is EUR 1,250,000, which was reached within six months after the establishment of the Investment Company.
-The original capital of the Investment Company was EUR 31,000, divided into 310 shares with no nominal value.
+The original capital of the Investment Company was EUR 300,000, divided into 30,000 shares with no nominal value.

-If the Investment Company's capital falls below two thirds of the minimum capital, its board of directors must propose to the shareholders' meeting the dissolution of the Investment Company; the shareholders' meeting will meet without attendance required and will make its resolutions by simple majority of the shares represented and actually voted at the shareholders' meeting.
+If the Investment Company's capital falls below two thirds of the minimum capital, its Board of Directors must propose to the shareholders' meeting the dissolution of the Investment Company; the shareholders' meeting will meet without quorum requirement and will make its resolutions by simple majority of the shares represented and actually voted at the shareholders' meeting.
 The same applies if the Investment Company's capital falls below 25% of the minimum capital, except that in this case the dissolution of the Investment Company can be passed by 25% of the shares represented at the shareholders' meeting.

-B. Structure of the Investment Company
+Structure of the Investment Company

-The Investment Company has an umbrella structure, each compartment corresponding to a distinct part of the assets and liabilities of the Investment Company (a sub-fund) as defined in article 181 (1) of the Law of 2010, and that is formed for one or more share classes of the type described in the articles of incorporation.
+The Investment Company has an umbrella structure; each compartment corresponding to a distinct part of the assets and liabilities of the Investment Company (a sub-fund) as defined in article 181(1) of the Law of 2010, and that is formed for one or more share classes of the type described in the articles of incorporation.
 Each sub-fund will be invested in accordance with the investment objective and policy applicable to that sub-fund, the investment objective, policy (including, as the case may be and allowed under applicable laws, acting as a feeder sub-fund or master sub-fund), as well as the risk profile and other specific features of each sub-fund are set forth in this Sales Prospectus.
 Each sub-fund may have its own funding, share classes, investment policy, capital gains, expenses and losses, distribution policy or other specific features.